 Are you thinking of going vegan?
-Perhaps you took the Veganuary pledge in January and have decided to carry on for longer.
+Perhaps you are thinking about taking the Veganuary pledge or have already done so.
 Perhaps you made the change long ago.
 Perhaps you're just curious what it's all about.
 For us , it's always been about the animals.